-- Contain all the details required in law including who you report to. - Contain a full schedule of performances, expected working hours and breaks, arrangements for days/weeks off. - List clearly what is being bought out and for how much. - List clearly what is not bought out, for example: working bank holidays attracts premium payment. - State that all travel time is 'paid working time'. - Clarify what happens if your total working hours at the end of the contract are above the agreed average - e.g. paid out at 1.5T as per the UKT/Bectu agreement - Clarify what Incidentals/Special Technical Requirements may arise e.g. working in blacks, appearance in costume, working at height, stepping up, overseas touring etc - and how these will be paid. - Confirm that one hour meal breaks will be scheduled after every 5 hours worked continuously. - NOT buy out these meal breaks as they are essential to the health and mental wellbeing of the workforce - if, exceptionally for operational reasons, a break is missed (or part thereof) then the period of time missed must be paid at 2T. - Affirm that the 11-hour overnight break will not be infringed. - Explain that if exceptionally the overnight 11-hour break is infringed or the 7th day off is missed then the hours should be paid at 2T and compensatory rest should be scheduled in a reasonable time frame to help you recover. - Offer a salary that is equal to or above the Bectu Touring Branch recommended professional minimum rate for the appropriate grade. - Acknowledge that it is the responsibility of the Individual and the Manager to keep time sheets and it is the responsibility of the Manager to review every 12 weeks. - Give reasonable notice of change of schedule and cancellation of calls good practice is to give you 48 hours' notice of a cancellation of call and 8 weeks' prior written notice of a change of schedule. - Give notice of extension of a tour good practice is to give you at least 18 weeks' notice. - Make clear what time off will be given around Christmas, Boxing Day and New Year so that there is enough time for you to travel home if you want to.
+- Contain all the details required in law including who you report to. - Contain a full schedule of performances, expected working hours and breaks, arrangements for days/weeks off. - List clearly what is being bought out and for how much. - List clearly what is not bought out, for example: working bank holidays attracts premium payment. - Clarify what Incidentals/Special Technical Requirements may arise e.g. working in blacks, appearance in costume, working at height, stepping up, overseas touring etc and how these will be paid. - Confirm that one hour meal breaks will be scheduled after every 5 hours worked continuously. - NOT buy out these meal breaks as they are essential to the health and mental wellbeing of the workforce if, exceptionally for operational reasons, a break is missed (or part thereof) then the period of time missed must be paid at 2T. - Affirm that the 11-hour overnight break will not be infringed. - Explain that if exceptionally the overnight 11-hour break is infringed or the 7th day off is missed then the hours should be paid at 2T and compensatory rest should be scheduled in a reasonable time frame to help you recover. - Offer a salary that is equal to or above the Bectu Touring Branch recommended professional minimum rate for the appropriate grade. - Acknowledge that it is the responsibility of the Individual and the Manager to keep time sheets and it is the responsibility of the Manager to review every 12 weeks. - Give reasonable notice of change of schedule and cancellation of calls good practice is to give you 48 hours' notice of a cancellation of call and 8 weeks' prior written notice of a change of schedule. - Give notice of extension of a tour good practice is to give you at least 18 weeks' notice.

-- Allow the employee to resign with a minimum notice period and NO penalty clause for leaving a fixed term contract early. - If there are any proposed dark weeks in the schedule then ensure that they are being dealt with in accordance with the Equity agreement. - Include details of disciplinary, grievance and other formal procedures.
+- Make clear what time off will be given around Christmas, Boxing Day and New Year so that there is enough time for you to travel home if you want to. - Allow the employee to resign with a minimum notice period and NO penalty clause for leaving a fixed term contract early. - If there are any proposed dark weeks in the schedule then ensure that they are being dealt with in accordance with the Equity agreement. - Include details of disciplinary, grievance and other formal procedures.